soumendus/file-audit-using-kaudit/README.md

    - Encapsulate the NETLINK routines into a class netlink_class.

    - Encapsulate the syslog routines into logger_class.

-   - Currently logging is done to test file /var/log/auditdir.log, in future will include user's own configured text file.

    - Provision for User being able to configure more rules.